 No. A writ proceeding is NOT a new trial.
-The appellate division will not consider new evidence, such as the testimony of new witnesses.
-Instead, if it does not summarily deny the request for a writ, the appellate division reviews a record of what happened in the trial court and the trial court's ruling to see if the trial court made the legal error claimed by the person asking for the writ.
-When it conducts its review, the appellate division presumes that the trial court's ruling is correct; the person who requests the writ must show the appellate division that the trial court made the legal error the person is claiming.
+The appellate division judge will not consider new evidence, such as the testimony of new witnesses.
+Instead, if he or she does not summarily deny the request for a writ, the appellate division judge reviews what happened in the small claims court and the small claims court's ruling to see if the small claims court made the legal error claimed by the person asking for the writ.
+In conducting this review, the appellate division judge presumes that the small claims court's ruling is correct; the person who requests the writ must show the appellate division judge that the small claims court made the legal error the person is claiming.

-6 Can a writ be used to address any errors made by a trial court?
+6 Can a writ be used to address any errors made by a small claims court?